Prawirdani/qparser/README.md

 ```

 ## Notes
 - Empty query values are not validated by default.
-For custom validation (including empty value checks), you can create your own validator or use a third party validator package like [go-playground/validator](https://github.com/go-playground/validator).
+For custom validation (including empty value checks), you can create your own validator by creating a pointer/value receiver method on the struct or with help of a third party validator package like [go-playground/validator](https://github.com/go-playground/validator).
 - Missing query parameters:
     - Regular fields keep their zero values (e.g., `0` for int, `""` for string, `false` for bool)
     - Pointer and slice fields remain `nil`